clebert/bookmark.wtf/README.md

 # bookmark.wtf

-An open source developed bookmark manager with GitHub Gist as data backend.
+A bookmark manager that uses GitHub Gist as data backend.

 <a href="https://bookmark.wtf/9803bde974539a8992c0515b28db439b"><img src="./screenshot.png"/></a>